 Elsewhere in the Bovey Basin, recorded from the former Key Transport Pond (now Netherexe) in 1978, and in 1992 there were three territorial males at Abbrook Pond (first here in 1982), singles at Bradley, Eddison and Rub-a-dub Ponds and two at Magazine Pond (Decoy CP), plus one 7km south of the last site at Hazelwood Pond, Marldon, which is well outside the Bovey Basin.
 Access restrictions at the angling ponds at Abbrook, Eddison, Netherexe and Rackerhayes have hindered surveys in recent years.
-A male was seen at Ventiford Ponds in 2018, although this may have been just a wanderer from nearby Stover.
+A male was seen at Ventiford Ponds in 2018 and up to three in 2020-23 (including a female in 2021) and a male was at Bovey Heath on 4 June 2021; these could be wanderers from nearby Stover.